 | Over 190 cm | 135 – 140 cm |

-When choosing ski poles, you will come across two main materials.
-Both have their advantages depending on your budget and riding style.
+When choosing your ski poles, you will come across two main materials.
+Both have their advantages depending on your riding style, riding frequency, and budget.

-This is the most common and robust choice.
-They are made of alloys (most often aluminum 5083 or the lighter 7075).
+This is the most popular, versatile and economical choice.
+They are made of aluminum alloys (most often the base aluminum 5083 or the lighter and harder 7075).

-- Who are they for: For beginners, amateurs and freestyle skiers (who often fall on them).
+- Who are they for: Perfect for beginners, children, amateurs who ride infrequently, and freestyle skiers who often fall or hit them.

-- Disadvantages: They are more expensive.
-In the event of a very strong impact, carbon does not bend, but breaks (splinters) and becomes unusable.
+- Disadvantages: They are more expensive than aluminum.
+In the event of a very strong impact, carbon does not bend, but breaks (splinters), becoming unusable.

-- Who are they for: For piste skiers looking for speed and comfort.
+- Who are they for: For piste skiers, advanced riders, freeriders and anyone looking for maximum lightness and comfort all day long.

 3. Handles and Straps: Classic vs. „Click“ Systems

-The connection between the glove and the stick is key to safety.
+The connection between the glove and the stick is key not only for comfort but also for your safety.

-- Standard strap: You stick your hand in from the bottom up and grab the handle along with the strap.
-Cheap and reliable, but sometimes annoying to put on.
+- Standard strap: You put your hand through the strap from the bottom up and grab the handle along with the strap.
+This is a cheap, reliable and versatile option.
+The disadvantage is that sometimes the strap slips on the glove.

-- “Trigger” type systems (e.g. Leki): This is a modern innovation where the glove has a small loop that “clicks” directly into the pole handle.
-This provides perfect control and a safe release in the event of a fall to prevent thumb injuries (“ski thumb”).
+- Click/Trigger type systems (e.g. Leki Trigger): This is a modern innovation where the glove has a small ring built into or added to it that „clicks“ directly into the pole handle.
+This provides perfect control, direct energy transfer and, most importantly, a safe release in the event of a fall to prevent thumb injuries (the so-called „ski thumb“).

 4. Baskets: Size matters

-That plastic circle at the bottom end of the stick is called a "feather" or rosette.
+That little plastic ring at the bottom of the stick is called a „feather“ or rosette.
+It’s not for decoration – its function is critical for grip and balance.

-They are used for groomed slopes.
-They are small and aerodynamic so that they don't catch snow when turning.
+They are used for groomed, hard slopes.
+They are small and aerodynamic so they don't catch on snow when turning.

 They have a large diameter to prevent the pole from sinking deep into the soft snow.
-A must if you go off-piste!
+A must if you go off-piste or ski in broken, heavy powder!

 Specialized types: Telescopic poles

 If you plan to go ski touring (pantene) in Pirin, you will need telescopic poles.
-They allow you to change the length – shorter when climbing (so that your hand doesn't hang high) and longer when descending.
+They allow you to change the length – shorter when climbing (so that your hand doesn't hang too high and tiresome) and longer when descending.

 Conclusion

-Don't underestimate your ski poles.
-The right size will improve your posture instantly, and a comfortable handle will reduce hand fatigue.
-For the conditions in Bansko, a pair of sturdy aluminum poles or a lightweight carbon model with medium-sized feathers are the all-rounder for every day use.
+Don’t underestimate your ski poles.
+The right size will improve your ski stance instantly, and a comfortable grip will reduce hand fatigue.
+For Bansko conditions, a pair of sturdy aluminum poles (to start with) or a lightweight carbon model with medium-sized tips are the all-around everyday warriors.
+Invest in poles that „disappear“ in your hands so you can enjoy every turn under Vihren!